 Subject to certain exceptions, an Option will not be exercisable unless the Optionholder remains an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries or an employee of a person or company which provides management services to the Corporation or any of its subsidiaries continuously throughout the term of such Option.
 Should the Optionholder cease to be an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries or an employee of a person or company which provides management services to the Corporation or any of its subsidiaries during the term of an Option for any reason other than death or cause, the Option will be exercisable for a maximum of ninety days thereafter.
 If an Optionholder dies during the term of an Option, such Option will be exercisable by the executor or administrator of the Optionholder's estate for a maximum of one year following such death.
-Should the Optionholder cease to be an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries or an employee of a person or company which provides management services to the Corporation or any of its subsidiaries as a result of having been dismissed from any such position for cause, all unexercised Options of such Optionholder under the Option Plan shall immediately become terminated and shall lapse, notwithstanding the original term of the Option granted to such Optionholder under the Option Plan.
-Under the current Option Plan, in the event of a proposal of a change of control, all Options granted shall immediately vest provided that such vesting is not in violation of the current policies of the TSX.
-Upon consummation of a change of control, the Option Plan shall terminate and any unexercised Options shall also terminate.
-Subject to Shareholder approval of the Third Amended and Restated Stock Option Plan, such change of control provisions shall be amended to provide for a "double-trigger" such that, that in the event of a change of control, Options granted shall vest only in the event of an Optionholder's termination without cause or resignation for Good Reason (as defined in the Third Amended and Restated Stock Option Plan) within 12 months following a change of control in which case the vesting and exercisability of all Options then held by such Optionholder will be accelerated in full and all Options held by such Optionholder shall expire on the earlier of the date that such Options would otherwise expire and the ninetieth day following the Optionholder's Termination Date (as defined in the Third Amended and Restated Stock Option Plan), unless otherwise provided in the applicable Option agreement.
-Subject to Shareholder approval, the Third Amended and Restated Stock Option Plan provides that all Options shall be subject to clawback pursuant to any incentive compensation clawback policy adopted by the board of directors from time to time, subject to applicable law.
+Should the Optionholder cease to be an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries an agement services to the Corporation or any of one year following such death.
+Should the Optionholder cease to be an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries or an employee of a person or company which provides management services to be an eligible director, officer, employee or consultant of the Corporation or any of its subsidiaries or an employee of a person or company which provides management services to the Corporation or any of its subsidiaries as a result of having been dismissed from any such position for cause, all unexercised Options of such Optionholder under the Option Plan shall immediately become terminated and shall lapse, notwithstanding the original term of the Option granted to such Optionholder under the Option Plan.
+The Option Plan provides for a "double-trigger" for vesting in the event of a change of control such that, Options granted shall vest only in the event of an Optionholder's termination without cause or resignation for Good Reason (as defined in the Option Plan) within 12 months following a change of control in which case the vesting and exercisability of all Options then held by such Optionholder will be accelerated in full and all Options held by such Optionholder shall expire on the earlier of the date that such Options would otherwise expire and the ninetieth day following the Optionholder's Termination Date (as defined in the Option Plan), unless otherwise provided in the applicable Option agreement.
+The Option Plan provides that all Options shall be subject to clawback pursuant to any incentive compensation clawback policy adopted by the board of directors from time to time, subject to applicable law.